Elk Management Tours

-After more than a 100-year absence from the Mountain State, elk are making a comeback in West Virginia and you have a chance to see these incredible animals up close in a natural habitat.
+After more than a 100-year absence from the Mountain State, elk are making a comeback in West Virginia and you have a chance to see these incredible animals in a natural habitat.

-Back by popular demand, our elk tours are the best way to learn about the history of elk management in West Virginia and gain insight into what the West Virginia Division of Natural Resources is doing to make sure the growing elk herd thrives in its new home.
+Our guided elk tours are the best way to learn about the history of elk management in West Virginia and what the West Virginia Division of Natural Resources is doing to make sure the growing elk herd thrives in its new home.

-Tours start at Chief Logan Lodge and spots book up fast, so you’ll want to make a reservation as soon as possible.
-While there is no guarantee you will see or hear elk, park naturalist and tour leader Lauren Cole has made these tours a fun and enjoyable experience you don’t want to miss!
+Tours start at Chief Logan Lodge and spots book up fast, so make a reservation as soon as possible.
+While there is no guarantee you will see or hear elk, park naturalist and tour leader Lauren Cole makes these tours a fun experience you don’t want to miss!

-Tour-only: $30 – includes transportation, express breakfast or afternoon snack, guide and support staff, interpretative presentation and a commemorative participation souvenir.
+Cost: $34 — includes transportation, breakfast or snack, guide and support staff, interpretative presentation and a souvenir.

 Age: Tours limited to guests age 12 and older